DongL/datascience/content/post/2018-12-02-git-basics.md

 ![](/post/2018-12-02-git-basics_files/Screen Shot 2018-12-01 at 9.23.33 PM.png)

 ## How HEAD works
-HEAD is pointing to the changes just committed by default.
-We can use `git reset --hard [commit id]`, to force HEAD jump back to old commits.
+HEAD is pointing to the changes recently committed by default.
+We can use `git reset --hard [commit id]`, to force HEAD to jump back to old commits.
 In this case, `git push` command will get rejected because the tip of the current branch is not in agreement.
 Use `git push --force` to overide the one on the remote server.